10 Things Parents of Adopted Children Wish You Knew

 Don’t ask if the adoptive parents worry about the future

 Asking an adoptive parent if they worry that their child will search for their biological parents when they are older is insensitive at best.
 Like anything else, all parents differ in their feelings on the issue, and some may welcome or encourage their child to seek their birth parents when the time presents itself.
 Others, like Jessica, might be hesitant.
 She says, “As an adoptive parent, I struggle with feeling that she will eventually want to know her biological parents and fear that she may choose them over me.”
 This subject is one that is best left alone, and most adoptive parents can at least agree on that much.
+Learn more about these adoption misconceptions from an adopted woman.

 Asking about the cost of adoption is rude